Daniel Sivan: Biography

 Sivan is married (for the second time).
 He has three children with his first wife.
-His eldest son, Gal (aka James), was the drummer of the Shabbak Samekh band.
+His eldest son, Gal (aka James), was the drummer of the Shabak Samech band.

 Academic career

 In October 1979 he was appointed a lecturer in the Department of Hebrew Language at Ben-Gurion University of the Negev, and in 1997 he became a full professor.

 In 1986 and 1990, Sivan was a visiting professor at Harvard University and Brandeis University.

 Between 2000 and 2004, Sivan held the position of Head of the Department of Hebrew Language and functioned as the Vice-Dean of the Faculty of Humanities and Social Sciences during the tenure of Dean Jimmy Weinblatt.
 From 1998 to 2013, Sivan was the chairman of Ben-Gurion University's publishing house, and during his tenure more than 150 titles were published.

 From 2006 to 2010, Sivan was a member of the Ben-Gurion University Top Nominations Committee.

 Collaborating with Professor Maya Fruchtman, Sivan edited the comprehensive "Ariel" dictionary, and together with Dr. Haim Dihi he co-authored the Ariel Aramic-Hebrew Dictionary.
 Both these dictionaries were published by Korim Publishing House.